yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 >        - *"Choose columns where your latitude is in your environment data file."*: `c2`
 >        - *"Choose columns where your longitude is in your environment data file."*: `c1`
 >    - In *"Your occurrence file (or table 2)"*:
->        - {% icon param-file %} *"Input your occurrence data file (tabular format only)"*: `pivot_file` (output of **Interactive JupyTool and notebook** {% icon tool %})
+>        - {% icon param-file %} *"Input your occurrence data file (tabular format only)"*: `corrected_occurence.tsv` (output of previous **Filter** step {% icon tool %})
 >        - *"Choose columns where your latitude is in your occurrence data file."*: `c1`
 >        - *"Choose columns where your longitude is in your occurrence data file."*: `c2`
 >
 >    > <comment-title> Coords precision </comment-title>
 >    >
 >    > It is recommended that, for optimal precision, the latitude and longitude values in both files should be of the same precision level.
-And, for the sake of relevance, the geographical coordinates in both files should be as close as possible to apply the most accurate environmental parameters to the correct species occurrences
+And, for the sake of relevance, the geographical coordinates in both files should be as close as possible to apply the most accurate environmental parameters to the correct species occurrences.
 >    >
 >    {: .comment}
 >
 > 2. Check your outputs.
 You must have two files:
 >       - Information file containing the coordinates of occurrence data, the coordinates retains from environmental data and the distances between the two.
->       - Occurrence and Environment merge file containing occurrence data and environmental data cooresponding.
+>       - Occurrence and Environment merge file containing occurrence data and environmental data corresponding.
 >
 {: .hands_on}